-Katavi National Park is located in Katavi Region, Tanzania.
-It is a very remote park that is less visited than other national parks.
-The park is approximately 4,471 square kilometres in area, which makes it the third-largest national park in Tanzania.
-The park encompasses the Katuma River and the seasonal Lake Katavi and Lake Chada floodplains.
+Katavi National Park is situated in the Katavi Region of Tanzania.
+This park is quite remote and sees fewer visitors compared to other national parks.
+Covering an area of about 4,471 square kilometres, it ranks as the third-largest national park in Tanzania.
+The park includes the Katuma River along with the seasonal floodplains of Lake Katavi and Lake Chada.

 Wildlife in Katavi

-Wildlife includes large herds of Cape Buffaloes, zebras, giraffes, and elephants.
-Along the Katuma river, crocodiles and hippos, which upon annual dry seasons result in mudholes that can be packed with hundreds.
-Carnivorous include cheetahs, wild dogs, hyenas, leopards, and lions.
-Some sources claim very high biodiversity in the park, although there are also reports of wildlife decline due to illegal hunting and poaching.
-Katavi has fewer human visitors and jeeps conducting game drives than other parks in Tanzania.
+The park is home to large herds of Cape Buffaloes, zebras, giraffes, and elephants.
+The Katuma River hosts crocodiles and hippos, which create mudholes during the dry season that can be filled with hundreds of these animals.
+Predators in the area include cheetahs, wild dogs, hyenas, leopards, and lions.
+While some sources indicate a high level of biodiversity within the park, there are also concerns about wildlife decline due to illegal hunting and poaching.
+Katavi experiences fewer human visitors and game drive vehicles compared to other Tanzanian parks.

 Visitors to Katavi National Park

-The number of visitors to the park is extremely low, in comparison to better-known parks.
-1,500 foreign visitors out of a total 900,000 registered in the whole Tanzania National Parks system during 2012/13.
-A survey of the actual rooms sold by the available ‘Safari’ style accommodations might reveal the number, but based on total room count and season length, an upper limit can also be estimated.
-Public campsites are only three permitted to operate at Katavi, the Mbali Mbali Katavi Lodge, and the Foxes on the Katuma and the Chada on the Chada Plain.
-These camps each have a visitor capacity limit of approximately one dozen each.
+The park attracts a very small number of visitors relative to more popular parks.
+In the 2012/13 period, only 1,500 foreign visitors were recorded out of a total of 900,000 across the entire Tanzania National Parks system.
+A survey of the actual rooms sold by the available ‘Safari’ style accommodations could provide more insight.
+Still, an upper limit can be estimated based on total room availability and the length of the season.
+There are only three public campsites permitted to operate in Katavi: the Mbali Mbali Katavi Lodge, Foxes on the Katuma, and Chada on the Chada Plain.
+Each of these camps has a visitor capacity limit of around a dozen.

 Access to Katavi National Park